 Health benefits associated with chocolate are among the most published scientific findings in the news, probably due to the fact that we all want to hear that out favourite indulgence may in fact be good for us.
 Most of us would like to have a legitimate reason to add a little more chocolate to our diets, so hearing that chocolate is good for the heart and contains healthy antioxidants is just what we want to hear, (funnily enough the benefits of red wine also get a lot of press coverage!).

 The good news is, there is a large amount of scientific evidence to support the beneficial effect of chocolate on the cardiovascular system.
 However, not all chocolate is created equal and it is important to choose the right type, the darker the better, to get the cardio protective effects.
 It is also essential to remember that despite its apparent health benefits, chocolate is a high calorie and fat food, and therefore is likely to contribute to weight gain if eaten in excess.
 Weight gain is linked to a higher risk of heart disease and other lifestyle diseases, so being overweight is likely to undo any benefits that are received from a healthy dose of chocolate.
-The key is moderation, the right type of chocolate, exercise and a healthy diet overall.

 Why is dark chocolate good for us?